 The Program is managed by the Advisory Committee Oversight and Management Staff (ACOMS) within the Office of the Commissioner.

-We recruit FDA Patient Representatives on an as-needed basis to.
-Below are a some current areas of recruitment:
+We recruit FDA Patient Representatives on an as-needed basis.
+Below are some areas of recruitment:

 Criteria for being considered as an FDA Patient Representative®